bhauman/lein-figwheel/README.md

 ;; optional callback
 :on-jsload "example.core/fig-reload"

-;; if you want to do repl based development and not have ;; have files autoloaded into the client env
+;; if you want to do REPL based development and not have ;; have compiled files autoloaded into the client env :autoload false
-:autoload false

-;; The heads up display is enabled by default
-;; to disable it:
+;; The heads up display is enabled by default to disable it:
 :heads-up-display false

-;; when the compiler emits warnings figwheel
-;; blocks the loading of files.
+;; when the compiler emits warnings figwheel blocks the loading of files.
 ;; To disable this behavior:
 :load-warninged-code true

-;; a hook that will rewriter the urls that fighweel is loading ;; this really shouldn't be necessary
+;; a hook that will rewrite the urls that fighweel is using to ;; fetch assets.
 :url-rewriter "example.core/fig-url-rewrite"

 ```